nicpayne713/home-server/README.md

 ### Nginx
 Followed [this tutorial](https://linuxhint.com/nginx_reverse_proxy/)

+For Nginx authentication, [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-password-authentication-with-nginx-on-ubuntu-14-04) is easy to follow.

 ### VPN
 Codename `nightshade`.
 In order for wireguard to properly resolve the IP address of our router for the VPN the CNAME can't use the cloudflare proxy, so cloudflare only has the DNS service setup (grey cloud, not the orange cloud)